Our most popular heading styles are outlined below.

 Eyelets are available in a choice of colors and sizes.
 We recommend that for poles up to 30mm in diameter, a 40mm eyelet should be used.
 For poles with a diameter of 30-40mm a 50mm eyelet is used and for poles with a 40-55mm diameter, we recommend a 66mm eyelet.
 A minimum of 4cm clearance is required above the pole for the curtain to move freely.

-Important advice on a finished look for eyelet, triple pinched and cartridge pleated curtains
+Important advice on a finished look for eyelet, pinched pleat and wave curtains

-Triple pinch pleats, cartridge pleats and eyelets are spaced regularly across the curtain.
+Pinch pleats, waves and eyelets are spaced regularly across the curtain.

 Unfortunately, we cannot guarantee where each stripe or pattern repeat will fall on a hanging curtain.
 This may result in some parts of the pattern being more visible than others.